ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 ```

 Basically this layout is telling Jekyll to grab the header and footer partials and in the middle include the content from the page that is using this layout.
-Moving on to creating pages next.

 You can create different layouts if needed for specific pages.
 For example, I have two layouts, a main layout and a blog post layout.
-On the blog post layout, I added some html after the **{{ content }}** line for social sharing buttons.
+On my blog post layout, I added some html after the **{% raw %}{{ content }}{% endraw %}** line for social sharing buttons.
 Doing this, I don't have to add this code for every blogpost I create; it's there automatically.

 #### Pages

-If you open the index.html file that is created when you make your Jekyll project, you will see something similar below at the top:
+If you open the index.html file that is created when you make your Jekyll project, you will see something similar below at the top of the file:

 ```yaml
 ---